-Net cash used in operating activities was RMB283.8 million (US\$39.7 million) for the nine months ended September 30, 2019.
-The difference between our net loss of RMB871.7 million (US\$122.0 million) and the net cash used in operating activities was mainly due to (i) an increase in accounts payable of RMB521.4 million (US\$72.9 million) which was in line with our increased IDC costs, (ii) depreciation and amortization of RMB429.7 million (US\$60.1 million) primarily attributable to our increased investment in property and equipment, (iii) foreign exchange loss of RMB95.7 million (US\$13.4 million) as a result of the fluctuations of exchange rates of Renminbi against U.S. dollars, and (iv) share-based compensation of RMB82.8 million (US\$11.6 million) to our employees, partially offset by an increase in accounts receivable of RMB662.7 million (US\$92.7 million) primarily due to our overall business growth.
+Net cash used in operating activities was RMB439.1 million (US\$63.1 million) in 2019.
+The difference between our net loss of RMB1,111.2 million (US\$159.6 million) and the net cash used in operating activities was mainly due to (i) depreciation and amortization of RMB604.6 million (US\$86.8 million) primarily attributable to our increased investment in property and equipment, (ii) an increase in accounts payable of RMB533.8 million (US\$76.7 million) which was in line with our increased IDC costs, and (iii) share-based compensation of RMB121.3 million (US\$17.4 million) to our employees, partially offset by an increase in accounts receivable of RMB823.0 million (US\$118.2 million) primarily due to our overall business growth.

-Net cash used in operating activities was RMB383.1 million (US\$53.6 million) in 2018.
-The difference between our net loss of RMB1,006.4 million (US\$140.8 million) and the net cash used in operating activities was mainly due to (i) depreciation and amortization of RMB412.4 million (US\$57.7 million) primarily attributable to our increased investment in property and equipment, (ii) an increase in accounts payable of RMB260.1 million (US\$36.4 million) which was in line with our increased IDC costs, (iii) foreign exchange loss of RMB102.2 million (US\$14.3 million) as a result of the fluctuations of exchange rates of Renminbi against U.S. dollars and, (iv) an decrease in accrued expenses and other liabilities of RMB133.0 million (US\$18.6 million) in relation to procurement of property and equipment and accrued staff compensation, partially offset by (i) an increase in accounts receivable of RMB46.7 million (US\$6.5 million) primarily due to our overall business growth, and (ii) an increase in prepayment and other assets of RMB25.2 million (US\$3.5 million).
+Net cash used in operating activities was RMB383.1 million in 2018.
+The difference between our net loss of RMB1,006.4 million and the net cash used in operating activities was mainly due to (i) depreciation and amortization of RMB412.4 million primarily attributable to our increased investment in property and equipment, (ii) an increase in accounts payable of RMB260.1 million which was in line with our increased IDC costs, (iii) foreign exchange loss of RMB102.2 million as a result of the fluctuations of exchange rates of Renminbi against U.S. dollars and, (iv) an decrease in accrued expenses and other liabilities of RMB133.0 million in relation to procurement of property and equipment and accrued staff compensation, partially offset by (i) an increase in accounts receivable of RMB46.7 million primarily due to our overall business growth, and (ii) an increase in prepayment and other assets of RMB25.2 million.